"The Yuzu/Wasabi dressing explodes when paired with ginger and lemon."

 A: Wow.
 This is a tough one.
 There are so many great spots.
 I’m going to break the rules and pick a few of my favorite dishes from around town.

 Fiorella’s Jack Stack Barbecue Ribs – Pale Ale

 Pale Ale is perfect with so many barbecue items, but there’s just something special about enjoying ribs just down the street from where the beer is made.
 Pale Ale brings a nice caramel sweetness that marries nicely with the sauce.

 I spend so much time thinking about beer in such a critical way that it’s nice to just sit down and drink a “regular beer.”
 KC Pils is that for me.
 I can just turn my brain off and enjoy it and it’s perfect with Joe’s pulled pork.

 B.B.’s Lawnside BBQ Boudin Balls – Tank 7

 B.B.’s is right by my house so I grab takeout for my family quite a bit.
 The boudin balls are spicy, battered rice balls that come with a Cajun remoulade and Tank 7 just makes everything pop.

 A: We’re most excited about the fact that an expanded visitor center means we won’t have to turn away thousands of would-be visitors each year.
-We’ve completely outgrown our current tasting room so it’s going to be very cool to expand the number of tours we give as well as the tastings we offer.
+We completely outgrew our previous tasting room so it’s very cool that we expanded the number of tours we give as well as the tastings we offer.

 Nope.
 People that follow me on social media will know that I practically move into The K during baseball season.
 I just love being outside with my family and friends, drinking a beer, watching the game.
 It’s my favorite thing to do.